mintlayer/mintlayer-core/wallet/wallet-rpc-daemon/docs/RPC.md

 ### Method `freeze_order`

 Freeze an order given its id.
-This prevent an order from being filled.
+This prevents an order from being filled.
-Only conclude operation is allowed afterwards.
+Only a conclude operation is allowed afterwards.

 Parameters: